STEP 1: Science

 Science Open Day

-Our Science Open Day took place during Science Week 2016.
+Our Science Open Day took place during Science Week 2017.
 We set up a ‘Science Circuit’ in our school hall so that every class could showcase some of the great science activities that take place in the classroom.
 Every class from 1st – 6th had a table in the circuit where children from the class demonstrated a science activity.
 Each class from Junior Infants to 6th Class had an allocated time within the day to visit the Science Circuit.
 When the children had completed the science circuit there were additional stations to challenge them.
 One of these was a Guessing Gallery.
-Photographs were on display of parts of equipment from around the school that were made and developed through science and ICT.
-The children had to guess what each photograph was.
+12 science based statements were on display and children had to guess which 3 statements were myths.

 When the children returned to their classrooms they took part in a Science Circuit Table Quiz which was based on the investigations that were showcased in the hall.